Medicaid Frequently Asked Questions

 Frequently confused terms

-Medicaid vs. Medicare: Medicaid is an income-based program for low-income people of any age, jointly funded by federal and state governments.
-Medicare is an age-based (65+) and disability-based federal program with no income test.
-Some people qualify for both — called "dual eligibles" — about 12 million people as of 2024, per MACPAC.
+Medicaid is income-based, for low-income people of any age, jointly funded by federal and state governments.
+Medicare is age-based (65+) or disability-based, federally run, with no income test.
+About 12 million people qualify for both — "dual eligibles," per KFF.

-Medicaid vs. CHIP: The Children's Health Insurance Program covers children and pregnant women in families that earn too much for Medicaid but cannot afford private coverage.
-CHIP is federally funded under Title XXI separately from Medicaid.
-In many states, CHIP applications go through the same portal as Medicaid, and the system determines which program you qualify for.
+CHIP covers children and pregnant women in families that earn too much for Medicaid but cannot afford private coverage.
+It's federally funded under Title XXI, separately from Medicaid.
+In many states, one application screens for both.

-Managed care vs. fee-for-service: Most Medicaid enrollees today are in managed care plans — contracted health plans that coordinate care and get a per-member monthly payment from the state.
+Most Medicaid enrollees are in managed care plans — contracted health plans paid a per-member monthly rate by the state.
 Fee-for-service Medicaid pays providers directly for each service.
-Both are Medicaid; the delivery system differs.
+Both are Medicaid; only the delivery system differs.